ulrichoke/k8s/README.md

 - Service definition to link to the deployment
 - ConfigMap for configuration
 - ServiceAccount to set right permissions and authentication + Roles, ClusterRole and RoleBinding.

+## Ingress resource:
+### @ Rules:
+- Route traffic based on domain name
+- Route traffic based on url path
+- Route all traffic to a specific pod